chhipanikhil9/Codeforces-API/README.md

 # Codeforces-API
-## The codeforces API that find prblems by tag name.
+## The codeforces API that find prblems by tag name like dp, math, data-structure etc.